10 things to do in London in autumn

 London prices in autumn

-What to pack in your suitcase if you travel to London in Autumn
+What to pack if you travel to London in autumn

-No matter what month of autumn you go, it is advisable to pack warmly with sweaters and sweatshirts.
+Whatever month of autumn you go, it is advisable to dress warmly with sweaters and sweatshirts.
 It is also advisable to bring a raincoat to protect you from the rain, as well as waterproof footwear.
 In addition, from November, temperatures begin to drop considerably with an average of between 5 and 9ºC, so it is essential that you wear a coat.